- Rumah

 “Their structured methodology, technical design expertise, and composure under pressure have been critical to the project’s ongoing progress and success.”

 Decode’s regulatory alignment was underway well before compliance became industry currency.
-The company was among the first in its class to adopt the Design and Building Practitioners (DBP) and Residential Apartment Buildings (RAB) Acts, and now holds triple ISO certification, a 3.5-star iCIRT rating, and federal safety accreditation.
+The company was among the first in its class to adopt the Design and Building Practitioners (DBP) and Residential Apartment Buildings (RAB) Acts, and now holds triple ISO certification, a gold star iCIRT rating, and federal safety accreditation.

 Decode’s internal decisions reflect the same long view that defines its delivery model.
 While others slashed headcount during the pandemic to stay afloat, Decode held the line, making no redundancies throughout the pandemic.
 That decision is now paying dividends.
 With talent in short supply and delivery risk on the rise, Decode is scaling fast while others scramble to rebuild lost capability.

-The company’s 200-plus staff represents more than 40 nationalities, with 26 per cent of construction roles held by women, well ahead of industry averages.
-Culture, at Decode, functions less as branding and more as ballast.
+The company’s 200-plus staff represent more than 40 nationalities, with 26 per cent of construction roles held by women—well above industry norms.
+At Decode, culture isn’t branding.
+It’s the engine that powers the company’s ambitions.

 Decode has also stepped into the policy arena.
 It co-founded the Funding the Future platform, linking institutional capital with builders, and works closely with the NSW Building Commissioner to help ensure reform reflects site-level realities.